Why Didn't Virginia's Natives Sail East to Europe, First?

 Of course it was "new" only to the inhabitants of Europe, Asia, and Africa.
 Humans evolved into a unique species in Africa, with an evolutionary path that is still being decoded with fossils and generic evidence.
 On our family tree, somewhere, are Australopithecus 4 million years ago, Homo habilis, Homo erectus, and ultimately Homo sapiens.
 There were some dead ends, including the Neanderthals (Homo neanderthalensis), though the legacy of extinct forms of human species may still be included in our current genes.

-Humans migrated into North America starting perhaps 15,000 years ago and quickly spread to the tip of South America.
+Humans migrated into North America starting over 20,000 years ago and quickly spread to the tip of South America.
 The "New World" of the Western Hemisphere has been occupied for less than 20% of the time that humans have been active in the "Old World."1

 Polynesians settled Hawaii and other islands throughout the Pacific Ocean 1,000 years before Columbus sailed to the New World